-- a.
-Policy A: The PRPHA must submit a request for information to a drug abuse treatment facility for all families before they are admitted.
-The request must be submitted for each proposed household member who is at least eighteen (18) years of age, and for each family head, spouse, or cohead regardless of age. - b.
-Policy B: The PRPHA must submit a request for information only for certain household members, whose criminal record indicates prior arrests or conviction for any criminal activity that may be a sole basis for denial of admission or whose prior tenancy records indicate that the proposed household member engaged in destruction of property or violent activity against another person, or they interfered with the right of peaceful enjoyment of the premises of other residents.
+The PRPHA must submit a request for information only for certain household members, whose criminal record indicates prior arrests or conviction for any criminal activity that may be a sole basis for denial of admission or whose prior tenancy records indicate that the proposed household member engaged in destruction of property or violent activity against another person, or they interfered with the right of peaceful enjoyment of the premises of other residents.

-If the PRPHA chooses to obtain such information, it must abide by the HUD requirements for records management and confidentiality as described in [24 CFR 960.205(f)].
+The PRPHA will abide the HUD requirements for records management and confidentiality as described in [24 CFR 960.205(f)].